andydevarakonda/ImageSortingAI/README.md

 Same as stage 1, however the position and orientation of the 3 classes of lego bricks are different

 Outcome:
-Displays a cnfusion matrix that shows the accuracy for each regression model used in each stage
+Displays a confusion matrix that shows the accuracy for each regression model used in each stage